Panel Discussion on Union Budget 2017-18

 9 February 2017

-School of Commerce Studies, Jain University organized a panel discussion on Union Budget 2017-2018.
+School of Commerce Studies, Jain (Deemed-to-be University) organized a panel discussion on Union Budget 2017-2018.

 The aim of this discussion was to leverage the given platform to stimulate discussions on the Budget, as it has gained a special place in India’s economic history after the economic roller- coaster our nation has been through.

 The panel discussion was set in motion by opening remarks by the moderator for the discussion Mr. Balaji Rao DG, CEO, Sapien Knowledge Ventures, also an Eminent Columnist and Author; who with very apt examples elucidated the expectation that citizens hold from budget.
 The discussion began with rating the budget and the “Why” of it.

 Mr. Kiran, Partner, Mentes Capital; budget 2017 pulled of a “7” as the market sentiment is positive, the tax collections are high and also government finances look strong.
 However too little amount was allotted to Banking system against the ugly underbelly of non- performing assets the banks are suffering from.